Going on Medicare for the first time one of the most important things you can do is find the right insurance agent to help you with your needs.

 We all get busy, but your agent should most definitely return your call within a reasonable amount of time.

-Your agent should check in with you from time to time and be reaching out yearly to review your plan options and see if there might be any savings available to you by switching plans.
+Your agent should check in with you from time to time.
+This includes reaching out annually to review your plan options.
+There might be savings available to you!

 The Agent’s Demeanor